wp-plugins/wp-support-ticket/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Wordpress user support plugin.
-Registered users will be able to create/ reply to support tickets.
-Admin can reply on the ticket from admin panel.
-Emails are sent when replies are submitted.
-This makes easier for users to track the support ticket.
+User support plugin.
+Registered users will be able to create/ reply support tickets.
+Admin can reply on the tickets from admin panel.

 == Description ==